cs3110/textbook/_sources/chapters/ds/promises.md

 means that a promise is created, resolved, and its contents extracted under the name `s1`.
 The second line means the same, except that its contents are named `s2`.
-The third line creates a final promise whose contents are eventually extracted by `Lst_main.run`, at which point the program may terminate.
+The third line creates a final promise whose contents are eventually extracted by `Lwt_main.run`, at which point the program may terminate.

 The `>>=` operator is perhaps most famous from the functional language Haskell, which uses it extensively for monads.
 We'll cover monads as our next major